This is the printer friendly version of the Make a Waterproof Temperature Probe article from the Renewable Energy Website REUK.co.uk.

 Find out how to make a waterproof temperature probe

 We include a pair of LM335Z (1) temperature sensors with our solar water heating pump controllers (2).
 They are reliable, relatively inexpensive, and very easy to use, however they do have one disadvantage - they are not at all waterproof.
-One sensor has to be fitted to the side of the hot water tank under the insulation - typically a nice dry area - but it can sometimes be difficult to fit the second sensor to the outlet pipe from the solar water heating panel (3) as this is installed outside.
-In some situations (such as heating swimming pools (4)) the temperature sensor must be submerged.
+One sensor has to be fitted to the side of the hot water tank under the insulation - typically a nice dry area - but it can sometimes be difficult to find a dry area on the outlet pipe of the solar water heating panel (3) as this is located outside.
+In some situations (such as heating swimming pools (4)) the temperature sensor must be permanently submerged.
 Therefore in this article we will look at how a standard temperature sensor can be turned into fully waterproof temperature probe.

 Web Link References(1) http://www.reuk.co.uk/buy-LM335Z-TEMPERATURE-SENSOR.htm